inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 Creating a map using data that already exists is only the beginning.
 We have already learned how to edit and add features to OpenStreetMap using JOSM.
-In this chapter, we will discuss how to edit existing vector layers in QGIS, and how to create an entirely new dataset.
+In this module, we will discuss how to edit existing vector layers in QGIS, and how to create an entirely new dataset.

 1. The layer creation dialog